masaxsuzu/masaxsuzu/README.md

 # @masaxsuzu

-I'm a software engineer at a laboratory analytical instrument vendor and love programming.
+I'm a software engineer at a laboratory analytical instrument vendor.